 When sleep deprived, the body produces more stress hormones to keep you awake.
 Conversely, when you’re well rested, stress hormones are produced normally – which means, in response to stress.

-A lot of stress hormones set of a process of inflammatory responses in the system.
+A lot of stress hormones set of a process of flare-up responses in the system.
 Keeping their levels stable is a key way to prevent inflammation.
 Inflammation is tied to several severe and common health conditions.

 Even though science has not been able to definitively answer why we dream when we sleep, there is evidence that it plays a major role in memory consolidation.
 This means processing events, remembering the important parts and forgetting unnecessary material.